 Curitiba – the city has successfully agreed financing for five decentralised photovoltaic projects on bus stations and a landfill site.

-Thekwini (Durban) is implementing a community-operated river restoration programme, clearing 3,000 km of watercourses surrounding the city and significantly reducing the city’s vulnerability to climate related flooding.
+eThekwini (Durban) – a community-based river restoration programme was successfully transferred to the city in 2022.
+The programme cleans the waterways surrounding Durban, significantly reducing the city’s vulnerability to climate related flooding.